chrisspencer1013/NHacks_Android/README.md

   - Language: `Java`
   - API level: 21 (5.0 Lollipop)

-5. Open up your main java file

 Notice that we already have quite a bit here.
 We don't need to worry about most of this for now, so in the interest of time, I will proceed.
 If you are curious as to what any of this is, let me know.

+5. Open up your main java file

-The important thing to get out of this is that this class `extends` AppCompatActivity, and upon creation it invokes `setContentView`, which will link it to our `activity_main.xml`
+The important thing to get out of this is that this **class** `extends` AppCompatActivity, and upon creation it invokes `setContentView`, which will link it to our `activity_main.xml`, which defines how our application will be layed out as well as some functionality.
+You will see this in the upcoming steps.

+*Does anyone know what a class is?* If not, let's google it together and find some information on it.

+(Just in case if you can't find much: [Here is one](https://medium.freecodecamp.org/object-oriented-programming-concepts-21bb035f7260), [Here is another](https://dev.to/wathsara/java-object-oriented-programing-oop-32ao))

 6. Check out the XML
-(Show how to get to text view)
+*(I will show how to get to text view and help explain what is going on here)*

 **BUILD!** (hello world is already there, congrats!)